rh-mobb/terraform-rosa/README.md

 # Summary

-This repository can be used as a module to create a ROSA cluster with the following components:
+This repository is intended to show an example of a starting point for implementing your own ROSA automation.
+This example provisions the following:

-- ROSA networking in either private/public architecture
+- ROSA networking in either private/public architecture (you may pass your pre-existing subnet IDs if you have a pre-existing network)
 - ROSA cluster in either [Classic](https://docs.openshift.com/rosa/architecture/rosa-architecture-models.html#rosa-classic-architecture_rosa-architecture-models)
 or [Hosted Control Plane](https://docs.openshift.com/rosa/architecture/rosa-architecture-models.html#rosa-hcp-architecture_rosa-architecture-models) architecture
 - [Default machine pool](https://docs.openshift.com/rosa/rosa_cluster_admin/rosa_nodes/rosa-nodes-machinepools-about.html) with desired replica count